mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 ## I do a lot of repetitive things in the name of science...

 ...and if you're here, I'm guessing you do too.
 One process I've probably done 10,000+ times is setting up a polymerase chain reaction (PCR).
 This winter, before my comparative genomics class, I was talking for my professor, Dr. Aaron Liston, about how many plates I needed to run just to get pre-liminary data for my *MLO* work(~50).
 He suggested I look into robotics. **Of course**!
 How had this maker not considered that?
-So, after my amazing adviser (Dr. David Gent) gave me his blessing (*to spend in inordinate amount of time on this side project*) I scoured the internet and found numerous examples of scientists all over the world building their own liquid handlers (each with varying levels of documentation).
+So, after my amazing adviser (Dr. David Gent) gave me his blessing (*to spend an inordinate amount of time on this what-I-thought-would-be-side-project*) I scoured the internet and found numerous examples of scientists all over the world building their own liquid handlers (each with varying levels of documentation).

 ### Opentrons
 ![Opentrons](https://opentrons.com/static/OT1_app-6bf1e6dce7a7ab1597563f2737975d8a.jpg)